Async Payjoin (BIP 77, V2)

 Motivation

-Payjoin version 2 (BIP 77) is a draft BIP designed to improve on the limitations of version 1.
-In version 1, a receiver was required to host a server from which to receive requests from a sender as well as to modify the Original PSBT from the sender into a Payjoin PSBT.
+Payjoin version 2 (BIP 77) is designed to improve on the limitations of version 1 (BIP 78).
+In version 1, a receiver was required to host a server to which a sender could submit the Original PSBT in an HTTP request, and to immediately respond to the sender's request with a Proposal PSBT.

-Payjoin v2 eliminates this receiver requirement by outsourcing the server hosting to an untrusted third party.
-This "Payjoin Directory" server is dead simple and has one task — store pending payments from the sender, and forward them to and from the receiver when the other party comes back online.
+Payjoin v2 eliminates this receiver requirement by outsourcing the server hosting to an untrusted third party called the Payjoin Directory.
+This server is dead simple and has one task — store pending payments from the sender, and forward them to and from the receiver when the other party comes back online.
 These Payjoin payloads are small, ephemeral, and encrypted, so a malicious directory cannot snoop on or forge message contents.

 Aside from these two changes in the means of communicating the transaction, the v2 protocol takes on the same shape as v1, and is even backwards-compatible.